Complete FREE non-profit, non-corporate and non-statist EFL course

 FRANÇOIS: But we only went to sleep two hours ago!
 If you had picked up someone last night like Giovanni, you’d want to stay in bed all day like we do!

-ANJA: He was so drunk that he brought a transvestite back here.
+ANJA: He was so drunk that he brought a 'lady' dressed as a man back here.

 AHMET: He hasn’t even realised yet!
 (SP: no se ha enterado todavía IT: non si ha reso conto ancora)